 The great thing about doing it now is that if you were starting out in January, you might feel the rush to get going already!
 If you start slow and just let yourself have a little play around with your theme in your spare minutes, then you can find your way around and get a feel for how it all goes together without the pressure, play with your style and branding a bit, and start in January already a little more confident about what you’re doing.

 If you fancy this and want to get started, I heartily recommend Tsohost for hosting.
 (Bag yourself a 10% discount with the code: LifeSpotter)

 Having done that, get yourself an awesome theme – I use Ashe Pro – they have a variety of different themes which are fully customisable, lending themselves to any niche, and their customer service is fab!
 Get yourself in and have a little play!
 Who knows where it could lead??

 But that is not what this is!
 I just strongly believe that a little bit of planning goes a long way.
 If you don’t want to commit to actually smashing your pre-existing goals this year, just giving yourself a head start on them could make such a difference!
-You don’t have to DO all the things this side of 2020, just know what the things are.
-And if you can put the necessary steps in place to fulfil your goals later on, all the better.
+You don’t have to DO all the things this side of the new year, just know what the things are.
+And if you can put the necessary steps in place to fulfill your goals later on, all the better.

 Commit to giving the best of yourself, giving the best to yourself for what is left of the year, rather than abandoning it all and putting off your goals until January.